 With the right plan, you will not only activate the 4G chip, but you'll also be able to expand your system with sensors and even professional monitoring.
 There are other benefits to using a Sync module as well.
 For one, it does a lot of the heavy lifting.
 And compared to other cordless cameras, Blink is feature packed.
 The inventors didn't have to sacrifice resolution or even audio to get the battery life they wanted.
 Second, it helps tie all the cameras together, so they work as one cohesive solution.

 Another way Blink keeps you safe is through alerts.
 Alerts are included to all users for free and can be sent via email or push notification and are backed by a technology called "Instant On".
 Instant On starts recording within a fraction of a second so that you don't miss a beat.
 (We'll get more into the recording details in a second.)
 This is vastly different from the Arlo cordless camera setup and even Canary Flex.
 Both cameras sleep and often take a moment to wake up, causing the camera to miss important events.

 When armed, the system detects motion and captures and delivers brief video clips of the trigger event via Wi-Fi® to connected iOS and Android™ devices.
 Blink’s Live View mode also allows users to check in on their connected home anytime at their convenience.

 Finally, Blink is still missing many of the features they originally promised, even a year later.
-First of all, Blink promised customized alerts to let you know if your home's temperature swings too high or low.
-It doesn't.
-Second, they promised the option to automatically arm and disarm your system based on presence.
+First of all, they promised the option to automatically arm and disarm your system based on presence.
 They did respond by launching the option to create an arm and disarm schedule.
 Though an improvement, this is not the same as automation.
 Dissapointly, they've decided to charge for geofencing.
 You will gain access to this feature only if you subscribe to one of the plans mentioned above.
 Second, though the Panic Siren is here, it is not here in its promised form.
 Blink promised that the siren would trigger based on motion events, it can't.